MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 - Updating a device to take a large update on the same major build, e.g. Windows Holographic, version 2004 to Windows Holographic, version 20H2
 - Updating a device from a factory image to the latest image

-This should not occur during:
+This shouldn't occur during:

 - Devices taking a monthly servicing update

 Work around methods:

 - Sign-in methods such as PIN, Password, Iris, Web Authentication, or FIDO2 keys.
-- If device PIN cannot be remembered, and other authentication methods are not available, then a user can use [manual reflashing mode](hololens-recovery.md#manual-flashing-mode-procedure).
+- If device PIN cannot be remembered, and other authentication methods aren't available, then a user can use [manual reflashing mode](hololens-recovery.md#manual-flashing-mode-procedure).

 [Back to list](#list)